thisistonydang/thisistonydang/README.md

 ## Hi there!
 This is Tony 👋

-I'm a web developer based in the Bay Area, CA, and a polyglot who enjoys experimenting with various programming languages.
+I'm a web developer based in the Bay Area, California, and a polyglot who enjoys experimenting with different programming languages.
 My current favorites are TypeScript, Elixir, and Go.
-I'm excited about all things web, especially Svelte, Elixir, Go, PWAs, local-first, and deploying with containers.
-Outside of coding, I also love climbing and calisthenics. :)
+I’m passionate about all things web—especially Svelte, Elixir, Go, PWAs, local-first development, and containerized deployments.
+Outside of coding, I love climbing and calisthenics. :)

-You can find my personal website at [tonydang.com](https://tonydang.com), and you can reach me at [tony@tonydang.com](mailto:tony@tonydang.com) or on most social platforms (links in my profile).
+You can find my personal website at [tonydang.com](https://tonydang.com), and reach me at [tony@tonydang.com](mailto:tony@tonydang.com) or on most social platforms (links in my profile).

 <!--
 **tonydangblog/tonydangblog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.